kanthgithub/HeadlineTextProcessor/README.md

-# HeadlineTestProcessor
+# HeadlineTextProcessor

 ## Problem-Statement:

-Given the file headlines.zip which contains a CSV file of the headlines and the date it appeared,
+ Given the file headlines.zip which contains a CSV file of the headlines and the date it appeared for:

 ### Sample Input: